emberjs/ember.js/README.md

 # How to Run Unit Tests

 1. Install Ruby and Rubygems.
 There are many resources on the web can help you to do so, one of the best ways may be [rvm](http://rvm.beginrescueend.com/).
+(WARNING: There is a bug in RubyGems 1.7.2, please upgrade to 1.8.5+ or downgrade.)

 2. Install Bundler via `gem install bundler`